SinixND/roguelike/doc/DesignGuideline.md

 [Noel's blog](https://gamesfromwithin.com/category/c)

 ## Functions parameters
-- Input last (can have default value, needs to be rightmost in this case) `(out >) io > in`
+- Input last (can have default value, needs to be rightmost in that case) `(out >) io > in`
 - According to the above (see below example why to avoid ptr parameters for non-sideeffect like parameters) `(&/* >) const& > v `

-### Example: Fake-pure, but copy-less/performant and clear intention:
+### Example: Fake-pure, but copyless/performant and clear intention:
 ```cpp
 [[nodiscard]] S const& f(S& s)
 {